Bad Credit Powersports and ATV Financing Options in 2026

 Learn more by reading our expert Avant personal loan review.

-Learn more by reading our expert Prosper personal loan review.
+Learn more by reading our expert Best Egg personal loan review.

 Upgrade

 Upgrade isn’t just a personal loan platform.
-It offers checking accounts, too (through FDIC-insured Cross River Bank).
+It also offers checking accounts (through FDIC-insured Cross River Bank).
 Opening one may even get you a lower rate on your ATV loan.

-You must get at least $1,000 a month in direct deposits to qualify for the best perks.
+You must receive at least $1,000 in direct deposits each month to qualify for the best perks.
 And technically, Upgrade requires fair credit (580+) to borrow.
 Adding a second person to your loan could help if you fall short (assuming that the person has strong credit).

 Learn more by reading our expert Upgrade personal loan review.